KevEdwards/Galaforce2BBC/README.md

 An even bigger thank you to Pete Davidson, my Computer Studies teacher, who encouraged and taught me so much about programming, especially 6502 machine code.

+If you find any of my retro work interesting or useful please support me with a hot, fresh Ko-fi (https://ko-fi.com/kevedwardsretro)

 # Build Tools required ( PC )